Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Preliminaries

 In this section, we introduce compute-and-compare obfuscation. \begin{definition}[Compute-and-compare program] Let $f: \zo^{a(\lambda)} \to \zo^{b(\lambda)}$ be a function, $y \in \zo^{b(\lambda)}$ be a target value and $z$ a hidden message.
 The following program $P$, described by $(f, y, z)$, is called a \emph{compute-and-compare program.}

 \paragraph{$P(x):$} Compute $f(x)$ and compare it to $y$.
 If they are equal, output $z$.
 Otherwise, output $\perp$. \end{definition}

-We say that a distribution $\mathcal{D}$ of such programs is sub-exponentially unpredictable if for any QPT adversary, given the auxiliary information $\regi{aux}$ and the description of $f$, the adversary can predict the target value $y$ with at most subexponential probability.
+We say that a distribution $\mathcal{D}$ of such programs (along with quantum auxiliary information $\regi{aux}$) is sub-exponentially unpredictable if for any QPT adversary, given the auxiliary information $\regi{aux}$ and the description of $f$, the adversary can predict the target value $y$ with at most subexponential probability.

 \begin{definition} A compute-and-compare obfuscation scheme for a class of distributions consists of efficient algorithms $\mathsf{CCObf.Obf}$ and $\mathsf{CCObf.Sim}$ that satisfy the following.
 Consider any distribution $\mathcal{D}$ over compute-and-compare programs, along with quantum auxiliary input, in this class.